xasos/UIUC-API/README.md

 #### `GET /dining/:hall/:dateFrom/:dateTo`

-*Get detailed menus from specific dining halls.*
+*Get detailed menus from specific dining halls from a range of dates*

 List of Halls: